ory/hydra/docs/docs/cli/hydra-clients-import.md

 ## hydra clients import

-Import OAuth 2.0 Clients from one or more JSON files
+Imports cryptographic keys of any format to the JSON Web Key Store

 ### Synopsis

-This command reads in each listed JSON file and imports their contents as OAuth 2.0 Clients.

-The format for the JSON file is:

-{ "client_id": "...", "client_secret": "...", // ... all other fields of the
-OAuth 2.0 Client model are allowed here }
+This command allows you to import cryptographic keys to the JSON Web Key Store.

+Currently supported formats are raw JSON Web Keys or PEM/DER encoded data.
+If the JSON Web Key Set exists already, the imported keys will be added to that set.
+Otherwise, a new set will be created.

-Please be aware that this command does not update existing clients.
-If the client exists already, this command will fail.
+Please be aware that importing a private key does not automatically import its public key as well.

-Example: hydra clients import client-1.json

-To encrypt auto generated client secret, use "--pgp-key", "--pgp-key-url" or "--keybase" flag, for example: hydra clients import client-1.json --keybase keybase_username
+Examples: hydra keys import my-set ./path/to/jwk.json ./path/to/jwk-2.json hydra keys import my-set ./path/to/rsa.key ./path/to/rsa.pub

 ```
-hydra clients import <path/to/file.json> [<path/to/other/file.json>...] [flags]
+hydra clients import <set> <file-1> [<file-2> [<file-3 [<...>]]] [flags]
 ```

 ### Options

 ```
   -h, --help         help for import
-      --keybase string       Keybase username for encrypting client secret
-      --pgp-key string       Base64 encoded PGP encryption key for encrypting client secret
-      --pgp-key-url string   PGP encryption key URL for encrypting client secret
+      --use string   Sets the "use" value of the JSON Web Key if not "use" value was defined by the key itself (default "sig")
 ```

 ### Options inherited from parent commands